 The plan is for me to write a few books on Asia’s great societies—after China/India, I have an idea for an Indonesia story—afterwhich I hope to transition to fiction.
 But the publishing world is a fickle one, and I am still some distance from being comfortable and settled as a writer.

 In my free time, I like to jog, cycle, swim, read, listen to music, watch TV and movies, cook and eat.
 I also enjoy fiddling with the latest gadgets and toys out there, from digital cameras to Playstation consoles.
 Above all, my life revolves around people.
-My dear wife, Li Ling, firstly (pictured).
-And my parents and siblings and nieces, Amaia and Aurelia.
+My parents and siblings and nieces, Amaia and Aurelia.
 Also my friends, and all the other wonderful people I’ve had the pleasure of knowing or meeting, even just once.
 It is from people that I draw most inspiration in life.
 More than anything, I enjoy spending time with other people and hearing about their fascinating exploits.

 Although I am proud to be Singaporean, and Indian, my identity and sense of belonging have always been in flux.
 In many ways, I consider myself a global citizen or rather, to dispense with that cliched, possibly elitist term, a “child of all nations”, in a nod to Pramoedya Ananta Toer, the late Indonesian author, one of my favourites: I realized I am a child of all nations, of all ages, past and present.
 Place and time of birth, parents, all are coincidence: such things are not sacred.

 I have always drifted on the margins of Singapore society.
 This is probably because of my race and character.
 When considering race, it first bears mention that ethnic harmony and multiculturalism are two of Singapore’s great successes, particularly considering the race-conscious road Malaysia, our socio-cultural twin, embarked on.